Skip to content

 HTML <caption> Tag

-By default, a table caption is center-aligned above a table.
-But it is possible to use the text-align and caption-side properties to align and place the caption.
+By default, a table caption is center-aligned above the table.
+You can use the text-align and caption-side properties to align and position it.

 Syntax